Reply to Elson and Cummins: Uncertainty at the heart

 Elson and Cummins examine the positive predictive value (PPV) and illustrate that it is sensitive to small variations in specificity, using example prevalences of 5% and 10%.
 We agree with this demonstration.
 We note, however, that it remains speculative, as it suffers from the same limitations discussed above: uncertainty in test performance metrics and prevalence estimates, and limited generalisability from a small test set.
 These observations from Elson and Cummins highlight the risk of false positives and reinforce the importance of external human verification of any papers flagged by the model.

-Elson and Cummins note that model performance varied substantially between validation datasets, specifically referencing the set of 873 papers with misidentified nucleotide sequences and/or cell lines.
-While this set was described as a validation dataset, it was also presented as an illustrative example.
-As it has no defined ground truth labels, it cannot be used to derive performance metrics in the same way as a formal validation dataset.
+Elson and Cummins note that model performance varied substantially between validation datasets, specifically referencing the set of 873 papers with wrongly identified nucleotide sequences and/or human cell lines.
+As these papers had no assigned ground truth labels, this dataset cannot be used to derive performance metrics in the same way as a formal validation dataset.
 We note that model performance was broadly consistent across the two formal validation datasets.

 Elson and Cummins argue that our uncertainty interval around the 9.87% figure primarily reflects sampling variability in a very large dataset and risks being overinterpreted as high certainty about prevalence.
 We agree and although the calculation method was described, there remains a risk of misinterpretation.
 The bootstrap confidence interval was intended only to illustrate the stability of the observed prevalence under resampling of the cancer dataset.